 - Pat Beirne (General Manager and Company Secretary)

-- Nicola Meacle (DSP CE Supervisor)
+- Nicola Meacle (DEASP CE Supervisor)

-Cork CIL works in partnership with its service users, the HSE, and the DSP to provide a range of support and services to people with disabilities living in the South Lee and Blackpool areas of Cork city.
+Cork CIL works in partnership with its service users, the HSE, and the DEASP to provide a range of support and services to people with disabilities living in the South Lee and Blackpool areas of Cork city.

 The services offered by Cork CIL aim to respond to individual needs and preferences.
 Everyone who uses Cork CIL services is unique, however, many people who use our services have very complex and high support needs.